andloh/blog.loholt.io/content/posts/sops/index.md

 The first two options is solely to solve the GitOps problem

-Myself have worked with all the providers above and `sops` comes out to be the most simples one.
+I have worked with all the providers above and `sops` comes out to be the most simples one.
 Due to the fact that it is so easy to use, configure and integrates very well with FluxCD.

 Sealed Secrets from Bitnami is also a great tool, but it's not as practical to work with if you compare it to `sops`.

-I will not go into detail with the Vault's in this post, stay tuned for a separate posts about working with Vault's in Kubernetes ;)
+I will not go into detail with the Vaults in this post, stay tuned for a separate posts about working with Vault's in Kubernetes ;)

 {{< admonition type=note title="Note" open=true >}}
 `Sops` is actually not a tool made for Kubernetes.
 It's an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats.
 It also has many integrations that it can encrypt with.